vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I bought groceries from Trader Joe's, checking out at 5:47 PM with Lauren.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Monday August 10

+In the afternoon (between 2:20 PM and 2:40 PM) I went to Bangkok Thai Cuisine where I ordered a yellow curry with tofu.
+The waiter was the usual male one.